nguyenthanhtin2810/Flower-Image-Classication/README.md

 |Hydrangeas|Hibiscus|
 |Lilies|Bougainvillea|

-I have processed that data so that it can be used for model training in **dataset.py**
+I have processed that data so that it can be used for model training in **dataset.py**.

 ## Model
-I use a simple CNN architecture for image classification.
 The model architecture is defined in the **models.py** file.
+It uses a pretrained ResNet-50 backbone with the final fully connected layer replaced to match the number of flower classes.

 ## Training
 You can train the model by running the following command: